pulkit0512/LeetCodeSolutions/300-longest-increasing-subsequence/NOTES.md

 ​
 * **Approach2: NLogN solution**
 ​
-* Initialize an array sub which contains the first element of nums.
+* Initialize an array lis which contains the first element of nums.
 * Iterate through the input, starting from the second element.
 For each element num:
-* If num is greater than any element in sub, then add num to sub.
+* If num is greater than last element in lis, then add num to lis.
+Increment length of lis
-* Otherwise, perform a binary search in sub to find the smallest element that is greater than or equal to num.
+* Otherwise, perform a binary search in lis to find the smallest element that is greater than or equal to num.
 Replace that element with num.
-* Return the length of sub.
+* Return the length of lis.
 ​
 * **Complexity Analysis**
 ​